AkshitJaiswal/AkshitJaiswal/README.md

-- 👋 Hi, I’m @AkshitJaiswal
+- 👋 Hi, I’m Akshit Jaiswal.
-- 👀 I’m interested in ...
+- 👀 I’m interested in Full Stack Web Development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on various platforms and projects.
-- 📫 How to reach me ...
+- 📫 How to reach me --> Contact me here https://www.linkedin.com/in/akshit-jaiswal-1999741a1/ .

 <!---
 AkshitJaiswal/AkshitJaiswal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.